 Burglary: Burglary, in most cases is either a third degree felony or a second degree felony.
-If convicted a burglary to a home (occupied or unoccupied) there is a minimum sentence of 21 months in the florida state prison system.
+If convicted of burglary to a home (occupied or unoccupied) there is a minimum sentence of 21 months in the Florida state prison system.
 Did you know that a judge can go below the 21 months depending on the circumstances of your case?
-Did you also know that a judge can consider your prior record not only for purposes of sentencing but also at a trial so that the state can meet their burden of proof to try to get a conviction.
+Call now to discuss the many factors that the court considers when deciding whether to give a sentences below the minimum sentence of 21 months.

 Misdemeanors: Complete Misdemeanor information is right here

 Sex Offenders: If you are convicted of a criminal sex offense, you may be classified as a “sex offender” or “sexual predator.”
 Either designation requires an individual to comply with state registration requirements.
 Each county in Florida may have separate sex offender requirements that must be followed.
 For example, in Duval County, there is a municipal ordinance which states that a sexual offender or sexual predator shall not live within 2,500 feet of a school.
 In many other counties the requirement is 1,000 feet.
 Always be aware of the laws where you choose to live in Florida.
 Remember, ignorance of the law is not a defense.

 Drug Offenses: In Florida, you can be charged with various types of possession of drugs.
 For example, if you are driving a friend’s car which contains drugs, you could be charged with possession of a controlled substance.
 You can even be charged with illegal possession of drugs even if you have a prescription for the drugs.
 Also be aware that you could be charged with drug trafficking if you are in possession of 4 grams or more of cocaine.
 Always know that if you are convicted of a drug offense, you will lose your driver’s license for 2 years and may face a lengthy jail sentence.